Who we are

 Who we share your personal information with depends on the products and services we provide to you and the purposes for which we use your personal information.

-We will only share your personal information where we have a legitimate interest to do so.
+We will only share your personal information where we have a legal obligation or legitimate interest to do so.
 This may be with:

 - Our contractors in order that they may carry out repairs, maintenance and improvement works